Chicana and Chicano Studies (CHST)

 Satisfies: a university graduation requirement–diversity.

-This course introduces students to social liberation movements' theories and practices and struggles to be free through change.
-The focus will be on the liberation struggles, movements, and social change of historically marginalized populations in the U.S. Students will also examine the role of media in today's political activism.
+Introduces social liberation movements' theories and practices and struggles to be free through change.
+The focus is on the liberation struggles, movements, and social change of historically marginalized populations in the U.S. Examination of the role of media in today's political activism.

 CHST 330.
 LATINO IMMIGRATION TO THE U.S..
 5 Credits.